2023 WTA Tour: November

-Affected tournaments
+Cancelled tournaments

 The following tournaments were cancelled due to various reasons.

 Statistical information

 These tables present the number of singles (S), doubles (D), and mixed doubles (X) titles won by each player and each nation during the season, within all the tournament categories of the 2022 WTA Tour: the Grand Slam tournaments, the year-end championships (the WTA Finals), the WTA Premier tournaments (WTA 1000 and WTA 500), and the WTA 250.
 The players/nations are sorted by: